-For this family of scenarios we tested the scalability of the algorithms when the number of readers, writers, and servers changes.
-The plots that appear in the Appendices A and B present the results for the read and write latency respectively.
+Variable Participation For this family of scenarios we tested the scalability of the algorithms when the number of readers, writers, and servers changes.
+The plots that appear in Figures 8 and 9 present the results for the read and write latency respectively.

-From the plots we observe that, unlike the results we obtained on the controlled environment of NS2 in [13], APRX-SFW overperforms CwFRin most of the cases.
-This makes evident that the adverse environment of a real-time system diminishes the high concurrency between read and write operations.
-Notice that APRX-SFW and CwFR require higher computation demands when multiple writers try concurrently to change the value of the register.
+From the plots we observe that, unlike the results we obtained on the controlled environment of NS2, APRX-SFW over-performs CWFRin most of the cases.
+This makes it evident that the adverse environment of a real-time system diminishes the high concurrency between read and write operations.
+Notice that APRX-SFW and CWFR require higher computation demands when multiple writers try concurrently to change the value of the register.
 Computation is decreased when writes are consecutive.
 Thus, low concurrency favors algorithms with high computation and low communication demands.

 The read performance of both APRX-SFW and CWFR is affected slightly by the number of readers in the system.
 On the other hand we observe that the number of writers seem to have a greater impact on the performance of algorithm CWFR.
-As the number of writers grows, both the number of slow read operations and the latency of read operations for CWFR increase.
-Unlike our findings in [13], the number of writers does not have a great impact on the performance of APRX-SFW.
+As the number of writers grows, both the number of slow read operations and the latency of read operations for CwFR increase.
+Unlike our findings in NS2 simulation, the number of writers does not have a great impact on the performance of APRX-SFW.
 This is another evidence that write operations do not overlap due to the adverse environment, and thus APRX-SFW can discover quickly a valid tag without the need of examining all the candidate tags.
-Both CWFR and APRX-SFW require fewer than 20% of reads to be slow in all scenarios.
+Both CwFR and APRX-SFW require fewer than 20% of reads to be slow in all scenarios.
 The only scenario where the percentage of slow reads for APRX-SFW rise above 50% is when we deploy a 4-wise quorum system.
 This demonstrates the dependence of the predicates on the intersection degree of the underlying quorum system.
-We discuss this relation in the next section.
+We discuss this relation in the next paragraph.
 The large percentage of fast read operations, keeps the overall latency of read operations for the two algorithms below the latency of read operations in SIMPLE.
 That suggests that the computation burden does not exceed the latency added by a second communication round.